Multi-Application Architecture

 - Configuration files must be maintained per application

-- New applications require manual addition to build tools
+- New applications require manual addition to build tools and Nginx config

 - Strict naming conventions must be respected